core-wg/oscore/draft-ietf-core-object-security.md

 The Plaintext is formatted as a CoAP message without Header (see {{fig-plaintext}}) consisting of:

 - all CoAP Options present in the unprotected message that are encrypted (see {{coap-headers-and-options}}).
-The options are encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included encrypted option); and
+The options are encoded as described in Section 3.1 of {{RFC7252}}, where the delta is the difference to the previously included encrypted option; and

 - the Payload of unprotected CoAP message, if present, and in that case prefixed by the one-byte Payload Marker (0xFF).